-Miss Elina Agastinioti graduated from the University of Reading in England in 2013.
-Then she studied at the Eastern Michigan University, where she claimed 1 of the 3 places for the master’s in Clinical Dietetics.
+Miss Angastionioti graduated from the University of Reading in England in 2013.
+Then she studied at Eastern Michigan University, where she claimed 1 of the 3 spotsfor the master’s in Clinical Dietetics.
 At the same time, she practiced in hospitals, nursing homes, and schools.
-She worked as an athlete dietitian at Eastern Michigan University and then as a clinical dietitian at one of the largest hospitals in the state.
-In addition, she participated in a team with other health professionals to assess children.
+She worked as a sports dietitian at Eastern Michigan University and then as a clinical dietitian at one of the largest hospitals in the state.
+In addition, she worked as a member of a multidisciplinary team with other health professionals to evaluate children.

-Miss Agastinioti completed her internship on diabetes, at the University of Michigan Hospital, which is ranked in the top 10 in the world for diabetes and metabolic diseases.
-She presented her research at the American Academy of Dietitians in October 2016 in Boston, and in October 2017 in Chicago.
-Finally, one of her researches has been published in the World Nutrition Journal.
-She also has a specialty in irritable bowel, from Australia’s MONASH University, which invented the FODMAP diet.
-In 2021, she received her training in the treatment of eating disorders and obesity from the National Center for Eating Disorders.
-Since 2019, she works privately in Nicosia and is a partner of the Resilient Lives Center.
+Miss Angastinioti completed her internship in diabetes, at the University of Michigan Hospital, which is ranked in the top 10 in the world for diabetes and metabolic diseases.
+She presented her research at the Academy of Nutrition and Dietetics in October 2016 in Boston, and in October 2017 in Chicago.
+Finally, one of her researches has been published at World Nutrition Journal.
+She also has a specialty in Irritable Bowel Syndrome (IBS), from Australia’s MONASH University, which invented the FODMAP diet.
+In 2021, she was trained in eating disorders and obesity from the National Center for Eating Disorders.
+Since 2019, she works as a private practice dietitian in Nicosia and is a partner of the Resilient Lives Center.

-As a clinical dietitian, she deals with nutrition difficulties on an individual and group level.
-She is responsible for nutritional evaluations and the development of specialized diet plans according to the needs of each individual.
-Miss Agastinioti provides nutrition education to children, teenagers and adults in order for them to develop healthy eating habits and improve their overall well-being.
-She specializes in diabetes and eating disorders, and she monitors, supports and expertly guides individuals with eating disorders, diabetes, autism, ADHD, and food refusal.
+Miss Angastinioti provides nutrition counseling to children, teenagers and adults to help them develop healthy eating habits and improve their overall well-being.
+She is responsible for nutritional evaluations and the development of specialized nutrition plans according to the needs of each individual.
+As a clinical dietitian she works with a variety of individuals on a one on one basis or a group level.
+She monitors, supports and expertly guides individuals with eating disorders, diabetes, autism, ADHD, and food denial.
 She also monitors children and adults for weight management.
-Moreover, she organizes lectures and workshops in schools and workplaces to promote healthy eating through the execution of healthy recipes.
+Moreover, she organizes lectures and workshops in schools and workplaces to promote healthy eating.
+Additionally, she develops recipes and organizes cooking workshops.